 Business Overview

-As an organizational effort for faculty members to improve and improve the content and methods of classes, the University Consortium Kyoto has been promoting FD activities in the Kyoto area together with member schools since 1995, shortly after its establishment.
+As an organizational initiative to help faculty members improve and improve their teaching content and methods, the University Consortium Kyoto has been promoting FD activities in the Kyoto area together with member schools since 1995, shortly after its establishment.

-The Kyoto FD Exchange Meeting in fiscal 2023 will be held three times in total.
+The Kyoto FD Exchange Meeting in 2024 will be held twice in total.

 Outline of the event

-* Participation is available regardless of member school or non-member school. - Participation fee
+* You can participate regardless of whether you are a member school or a non-member school. - Participation Fee

 - free